Course catalogue and vacancies – doctoral courses

-The course catalogue for spring semester 2020 will be open for application during the period 16 October to 15 November, 2019.
+The course catalogue for autumn semester 2020 will be open for application during the period 15 April to 15 May, 2020.

 KI's courses are open for registered doctoral students at all higher education institutions, as well as for KI post docs.
 If space allows, other applicants may also be accepted.

 The list below is continuously updated with the doctoral courses that have vacancies after the application period in the course catalogue has ended and until the start of the course.
 These courses are filled primarily with registered doctoral students or KI post docs in accordance with the selection criteria for courses at doctoral level.

 Courses marked with a (*) are general science courses.